-Early in my career, everyone else seemed to be control.
+Early in my career, everyone else seemed to be in control.
 I interviewed for a job, then waited for the hiring manager to offer me the position.
 I worked hard, then waited for my boss to give me a raise.
 I achieved bottom-line results, then waited for the vice president to approve my promotion.

 When I started writing, it also seemed like everyone else was in control.
 I prepared a book proposal, then waited for a publisher to offer me a contract.
 I wrote the manuscript, then waited for booksellers to order the book.
-I published the book, the waited for the media to book me.
+I published the book, the waited for the media to interview me.

 It used to be that we spent a lot of time waiting.
 And then waiting some more.
 And, if we didn’t get picked, it wasn’t our fault (or so we thought).
 But something extraordinary happened in the last decade—and it keeps accelerating.
 The power has shifted.

 As an aspiring author, you no longer have to wait on someone else to pick you.
-(Re-read that sentence again.
+(Reread that sentence again.
 Let it settle into your heart.)

 You can pick yourself and get started today.
 The tools are available like never before.
 You can get published.
 You can build your own platform.
 It’s easier than ever before.

 But you can also engage in assisted self-publishing or just do the whole thing yourself.
 It is simply a matter of your goals and resources.
 I did it for my ebook, The Virtual Assistant Solution.

 It is easier to build a tribe.
 You can build a direct relationship with people who share your passion.
 You no longer have to go through an intermediary, though you can still do that if you wish.

 It is easier to succeed.
 In the old days of publishing, publishers and authors had no real way to do market research—at least not at the level of individual books.
 Instead, they made the best decisions they could and then published the book.
 It was always a grand experiment.
 The outcome was uncertain.

 It is easier to build a business.
-Your book doesn’t have to be your one-shot at success.
+Your book doesn’t have to be your one shot at success.
 It can be the front-end of an entire enterprise.
-In fact, I view non-fiction books as the very top of the sales funnel.
+In fact, I view nonfiction books as the very top of the sales funnel.
 They are a way to introduce a large audience to what you offer.

 Note: I am not saying any of this is easy.
 It’s not.
 It will require extraordinary focus and discipline, long hours spent perfecting your craft, and above all else, perseverance in building your platform.